• Skip to primary navigation

 If you crave sweet, spicy, tangy food, this Mango Corn Salsa recipe is for you!

-This fresh, colourful, corn salsa is bursting with sweet and spicy flavours.
-Made with gorgeous ripe mangos, sweet summer corn, lime, cilantro and jalapeños, this healthy corn salsa is ready in minutes and goes with everything!
+This fresh, colorful, corn salsa is bursting with sweet and spicy flavors.
+Made with gorgeous ripe mangos, sweet summer corn, fresh lime, cilantro and jalapeños, this healthy, corn salsa is ready in minutes and goes with everything!

 Big bowl of mango corn salsa topped with lime wedges and chopped cilantro.